sirslab/COVID-19-DoNTYF-wear/README.md

 pitch = atan2(-acc[0], sqrt(acc[1]*acc[1] + acc[2]*acc[2])) * 180/PI
 yaw = 0
 ```
 where acc[0], acc[1] and acc[2] represent the accelerations sensed along the x, y and z axes, respectively.
-At this development stage we find the yaw unuseful for our purpose.
+Yaw is not required for our purpose.